 Although you can buy pre-made hampers filled with things like chocolates, wines and cheeses on Etsy and similar sites, it can work out much cheaper to buy each individual part of the gift yourself.

 And, as well as lowering the cost, buying each part of the hamper separately means you can also make sure the overall gift is tailored completely to the person you're giving it to.

 For example, if you know your best friend has been working really hard lately, you could choose items that would help them unwind like a candle, a face mask, a journal and maybe a hand-written note that lets them know how much they mean to you.

 Package all of your items up together in a box or basket, and you've got a low-cost gift that is sure to mean a lot to whoever is receiving it.

 We all want to make our house feel like a home, so it's such a good birthday gift idea to get a nice home decor item for a friend or family member.

 You don't need to spend much to get a great homeware gift.
 Whether it's a tea towel, a photo frame, a set of coasters or anything else that catches your eye, items for the home can be affordable and really thoughtful.

-Plus, unlike foodie gifts like sweets and chocolates (which, let's face it, will probably be eaten within the day), homeware presents are long-lasting.
-This means the lucky recipient can be reminded of you each and every time they use their gift.
+Plus, unlike foodie gifts like sweets and chocolates (which, let's face it, will probably be eaten within a day), homeware presents are long-lasting.
+This means the lucky recipient can be reminded of you each and every time they use their present.

-Not only are arts and crafts super relaxing to make, but they also make brilliant gifts.
+Not only are crafted items super relaxing to make, but they also make brilliant birthday presents.

 DIY craft gifts can be as simple or as complex as you like – what matters is that you've taken the time to make something that you think they would love, and you've put the effort into it.
 It might sound clichéd, but it really is the thought that counts.